 - Ensure that the Background Intelligent Transfer Service (BITS) is set to Automatic and is started.
 Some anti-virus/firewall packages disable it.
 It is the same service that Windows uses to install Windows updates.
 It can be Stopped and Started from the Windows Management Console and under Services.
 It should always be set to Automatic Start and should be started.

-- For Windows Vista and Windows 7 and 8, ensure that the Windows User Access Control (UAC) is turned off.
+- For Windows 8, 8.1, and 10 ensure that the Windows User Access Control (UAC) is turned off.
 This is located on the Control Panel under User Accounts.
-In Windows Vista turn it off by unchecking the box.
-In Windows 7 slide the slider to the bottom to "Never Notify".

 - Ensure that your Network Firewall, Internet Content Filter, and any routers (wireless and wired) have the correct IP address exceptions for SSL (Port 443) and HTTP (Port 80).